 \subsection{Bi-linear Upsampling Operator}

 In this subsection, we test the hypothesis that the observed implicit regularization effect is mainly from the bi-linear upsampling operator.
-The bi-linear upsampling is a common choice for up-scaling the dimension of certain hidden layers.
-If we consider that the $ith$ hidden layer is a bi-linear upsampling layer with upsampling scale $k$ and input dimension $(a, b, c, d)$, then the output dimension for the $ith$ hidden layer is $(a, b, kc, kd)$.
+Bi-linear upsampling is a common choice for up-scaling the dimension of certain hidden layers.
+If we consider that the i-th hidden layer is a bi-linear upsampling layer with upsampling scale $k$ and input dimension $(a, b, c, d)$, then the output dimension for the i-th hidden layer is $(a, b, kc, kd)$.
 The bi-linear interpolation is employed in this up-scaling process.

 The output value of the bi-linear interpolation in each pixel is a distance-based, weighted sum of the surrounding pixels; therefore, bi-linear interpolation generates a pixel-level smoothed output.
-To verify our hypothesis, we replace the bi-linear upsampling with the nearest neighbour upsampling or a transposed convolution.
-Our experiments demonstrated that these alternatives yielded inferior results (see Fig. \ref{fig3_9} and \ref{fig3_10}), which supports that the bi-linear interpolation is critical in the success of DIP-Inv.
+To verify our hypothesis, we replace the bi-linear upsampling with the nearest neighbour upsampling or the transposed convolution.
+Our experiments demonstrated that these alternatives yield inferior results [Fig. \ref{fig3_9} and \ref{fig3_10}], which supports that the bi-linear upsampling is critical in the success of DIP-Inv.